00

 Average order value (AOV) calculates the average value of each order placed on an eCommerce website in a specific period.

-To measure AOV, you divide the revenue made by the total number of orders.
+To measure AOV, you divide the total revenue by the number of successful orders recorded.
 For example, if you made $10,000 in revenue from 100 transactions in April, your AOV would be $100, which is $10,000/100.

 AOV is essential because it helps you see customer behavior and purchasing patterns.
 By monitoring the AOV, you can see products that customers purchase, how much they are willing to spend, and outreach strategies for improved outcomes.